 Iron is essential to life supporting many essential functions in the human body.
 The key role for iron is the formation of haemoglobin which supports oxygen transport around the body.
 We get iron from our food particularly red meat, fish and shellfish whilst green leafy vegetables such as spinach are also a good source of iron.
 A healthy balanced diet should ensure we have sufficient iron in our diets however in some cases supplementation may be necessary.
-When taking a supplement people often wonder if their iron pills are working.
+But how do we know if those supplements are working?
+In this post, we’ll help you answer that question and tell you all the signs that your iron pills are working.

 Who should consider taking iron supplements?

 If our iron intake is lower than our iron use, we can experience a lowering of our iron levels.
 This can happen for a variety of reasons and is either a result of not absorbing enough iron or due to using an excess of iron.
 An indicator that you may not have optimum iron levels is tiredness and fatigue.